Healthdirect Free Australian health advice you can count on.

 How is yellow fever treated?

-It is important not to take medications including aspirin or other nonsteroidal anti-inflammatory drugs (like ibuprofen or naproxen), as these may increase the risk of bleeding.
+It is important not to take medicines including aspirin or other nonsteroidal anti-inflammatory drugs (like ibuprofen or naproxen).
+These may increase the risk of bleeding.

 Can yellow fever be prevented?